aaratha/cynther/README.md

 - [ ] CLI for modifying parameters real-time
 - [ ] Robust sound library for quick CLI scripting

+## Getting Started

+Simply copy cynther.h into your project and include it in one of your C files with the `CYNTHER_IMPLEMENTATION` macro defined.

 ## Example Usage

 ```C